bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Here-s-the-expanded-list-.md

 **GitHub - gitfrage/guitarspecs: Overview of the electric guitar’s parts specs**

-*This is a “top-down checklist” for the assembly of a solid-body electric guitar.
+*This is a "top-down checklist” for the assembly of a solid-body electric guitar.
 It can help you to build a guitar with…*github.com<a href="https://github.com/gitfrage/guitarspecs" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **GitHub - beardicus/awesome-plotters: A curated list of code and resources for computer-controlled…**